Sanjak of Scutari: Scutari Vilayet

 In 1900, the Vilayet of Scutari was disestablished, demerging into two separate sanjaks: Sanjak of Scutari and Sanjak of Durrës.

 Disestablishment

-In 1912 and beginning of 1913 it was occupied by members of Balkan League during the First Balkan War.
-In 1914 the territory of Sanjak of Scutari became a part of Principality of Albania, established on the basis of peace contract signed during London Conference in 1913.
+In 1912 and the beginning of 1913 it was occupied by members of the Balkan League during the First Balkan War.
+In 1914 the territory of the Sanjak of Scutari became a part of the Principality of Albania, established on the basis of the peace contract signed during the London Conference in 1913.

 Demographics and social organisation

 The majority religious population in İşkodra sanjak were Catholics.

 The Albanian Malisors (highlanders) lived in three geographical regions within İşkodra sanjak.
 Malesia e Madhe (great highlands) with its religiously mixed Catholic-Muslim five large tribes (Hoti, Kelmendi, Shkreli, Kastrati and Gruda) and seven small tribes; Malesia e Vogel (small highlands) with seven Catholic tribes such as the Shala, Shoshi, Toplana, Nikaj; and Mirdita, which was also a large powerful tribe that could mobilise 5,000 irregular troops.
 The government estimated the military strength of Malisors in İşkodra sanjak as numbering over 30,000 tribesmen and Ottoman officials were of the view that the highlanders could defeat Montenegro on their own with limited state assistance.
 Ottoman control over the highland areas of İşkodra sanjak was limited.
 In the 1880s, from an Albanian point of view the sanjak of İşkodra belonged to the region of Gegënia.

 Based on the people names registered in the census, it may be concluded that population of Sanjak of Scutari was mainly composed of Albanians and Serbs (Orthodox, Catholic and Muslim).
 There was also certain number of Vlachs, Turks and other people present, mainly in towns.